Takahan Ryokan

-Takahan Ryokan is a historic ryokan (Japanese inn) located in Yuzawa, Niigata Prefecture, Japan.
-The inn is over 800 years old.
-The inn has an onsen (bath) called "Tamago no Yu" (English: egg-water) that is supplied by natural hot springs with a slight amount of sulfur.
-The inn has approximately 20,000 annual visitors, many of whom visit to soak in Tamago no Yu.
+Takahan Ryokan is a historic ryokan in Yuzawa, Niigata, Japan.
+It is over 800 years old.
+The inn has an onsen called Tamago no Yu (Japanese for "Egg Water") which is supplied by natural hot springs with a slight amount of sulfur.
+The inn has approximately 20,000 annual visitors, many of whom visit to soak in the onsen.

-The setting for the book Snow Country authored by Yasunari Kawabata is based upon Takahan Ryokan's location.
-The inn has preserved the room that Kawabata stayed and wrote in when he was there, along with some of the author's personal effects.
+The setting of Yasunari Kawabata's novel Snow Country is based on the area around the inn.
+The owners have preserved the room that Kawabata stayed and wrote in during a visit, along with some of his personal effects.